Crawlspace Encapsulation

 Part 1 Humidity Lets stick with the humidity issue we discussed last week and start there.
 If the crawlspace is not supposed to be humid, what can be done about it?
 The ideal solution for a crawlspace is to take things all the way to one extreme, either be as open as possible with as much air movement as possible or be as closed off as possible and mechanically control the moisture.
 Option one: wide open.
 Some of the best “crawlspaces” we see are on older farm homes that have never been [...]

-My crawlspace should be framed with this, right?
-Crawlspaces are known for being high-moisture environments (that is a problem.
-See our post on crawlspace humidity).
-Pressure-treated lumber is for moisture and water contact, so that's what I should use for my crawlspace, right?
-On the surface, that makes a lot of sense.
-But does it?
-Ignoring the fact that your crawlspace should not be a high-humidity environment, it likely is at least more so in the interior of your home.
-If you have had damage to the framing in your crawlspace due to the [...]
+All About Pressure-Treated Lumber Do you use pressure-treated lumber for a crawlspace?
+Crawlspaces are known for being high-moisture environments (a huge problem, see our post on crawlspace humidity).
+Pressure-treated lumber is built to withstand moisture and water contact.
+So that's what you should use for your crawlspace, right?
+Ignoring the fact that your crawlspace should not be high humidity, it likely is at least more so in the interior of your home.
+If you have had moisture damage in your crawlspace due to humidity, it makes sense that you would want to use pressure-treated lumber. [...]

-What is it and where should you use it?
-Engineered lumber is a huge category of building products that has changed the way we build and what we can build.
-A simple definition of what we mean by an engineered lumber product is anything that is made with wood that has been modified in any way beyond simply removing other wood to make a board.
-Or everything that is not dimensional lumber - that is the standard building material you see lining the racks of big box stores.
-Lets start with the simple ones [...]
+What is engineered lumber?
+Engineered lumber has changed the way we build and what can be built.
+A simple definition is anything made with wood that has been modified beyond simply removing other wood to make a board.
+It is everything that is not dimensional lumber, which is the standard building material you see lining the racks of big box stores.
+Here is a list of some of the more common and known engineered lumber.
+Pressure-treated lumber This dimensional lumber has been treated with chemicals to make it more resistant to mold and fungi that [...]

 Go to Top